 The bond-graph method is a graphical approach to modeling in which component energy ports are connected by bonds that specify the transfer of energy between system components.
 Power, the rate of energy transport between components, is the universal currency of physical systems.
-The focus on power makes it a simple matter to generate multi-domain models while ensuring compliance with the first law of thermodynamics, namely, conservation of energy.

 The graphical nature of bond graphs separates the system structure from the equations, making bond graphs ideal for visualizing the essential characteristics of a system.
-Indeed, by creating bond graphs, designing and analyzing the structure of a system - perhaps the most important part of the modeling task - can often be undertaken using only a pencil and paper.
+Indeed, by creating bond graphs, designing and analyzing the structure of a system-perhaps the most important part of the modeling task-can often be undertaken using only a pencil and paper.
 Modelers can thus focus on the relationships among components and subsystems rather than the implementation details of their particular modeling software.
 Even before a computer is used, bond graphs can provide an engineer with information about constrained states, algebraic loops, and the benefits and consequences of potential approximations and simplifications.

-Many computer-based modeling tools are available for generating and processing bond graphs, see the sidebar "Further Reading".
+Many computer-based modeling tools are available for generating and processing bond graphs, see "Further Reading."
 These tools generally have capabilities that extend far beyond those of traditional block-diagram software, including generation of symbolic representations, model inversion, and parametric identification as well as the ability to produce simulations, frequency responses, and other design aids.
 Bond-graph models can therefore be used by engineers not only to perform straightforward numerical analysis but also, more importantly, to gain qualitative insight.
 This article has two purposes.
-Firstly, we provide a tutorial introduction to bond graphs using examples that are familiar to control engineers.
-Secondly, the article is intended to motivate readers to apply the bond-graph approach themselves and to read more widely on the topic.
-As such, the article is neither a survey nor a systematic development of the method; rather the article focuses on linear systems while emphasizing that the bond-graph approach is not constrained in this way.
+First, we provide a tutorial introduction to bond graphs using examples that are familiar to control engineers.
+Second, the article is intended to motivate readers to apply the bond-graph approach themselves and to read more on the topic.

 This article includes two case studies.
-The first case study is described in the sidebar "Case Study 1: Laboratory Experiment", while the second case study is described in the section "Case Study 2: An Aircraft Fuel System".
+The first case study is described in "Case Study 1: Laboratory Experiment," while the second is described in the section "Case Study 2: An Aircraft Fuel System."
 The early sections of this tutorial cover enough of the bond-graph method to model the system in Case Study 1.
 The later sections introduce more advanced topics required for Case Study 2.

-Boxed text (like this) highlights material that is directly applicable to the sidebar "Case Study 1".
+Italic text (like this) highlights material that is directly applicable to the sidebar "Case Study 1."